Version:

 - educating and keeping employees up to date on new information

-- considering whether undertaking work activities put other people (such as clients or members of the public) at risk of exposure to COVID-19
+- considering whether undertaking work activities put other people (such as clients or members of the public) at risk of exposure to COVID, Flu and RSV.

 Controlling risks to health